coleygroup/openretro/README_serving.md

 This query format should work for any served model.
 Specifically,
   **0.0.0.0**: the server ip or server name
   **port**: the port of served model.
-By default, it is 9917, 9927, 9937, 9947 for GLN, NeuralSym, Transformer and RetroXpert respectively.
+By default, it is 9917, 9927, 9937, 9947, 9957 for GLN, NeuralSym, Transformer, RetroXpert and LocalRetro respectively.
   **MODEL_NAME**: any of USPTO_50k_gln, {USPTO_50k,USPTO_full,pistachio_21Q1}_neuralsym,
-{USPTO_50k,USPTO_full,pistachio_21Q1}_transformer, {USPTO_50k,USPTO_full}_retroxpert.
+{USPTO_50k,USPTO_full,pistachio_21Q1}_transformer, {USPTO_50k,USPTO_full}_retroxpert, USPTO_50k_localretro.
   **--data**： a single json dict with "smiles" as the key, and list of SMILES as the value.
 It is okay to pass in SMILES with atom mapping numbers.
 All models would remove atom mapping numbers and canonicalize the target SMILES before inference.

 # Sample return
-* For template-based models (GLN and NeuralSym)
+* For GLN and NeuralSym
 ```
 List[{
     "templates": List[str], list of top k templates,